minhquan23102000/software-development-prompt-store/start-up/init-codebase-structure.md

 ## Output

-1.  **Chosen Architecture:** State the selected architectural pattern (e.g., "Vertical Slice Architecture").
+1.  **Chosen Architecture:** State the selected architectural pattern
 2.  **Rationale:** A brief explanation (2-5 sentences) justifying the choice based on the system design *and* AI-friendliness principles (referencing the context provided).
 3.  **Codebase Structure:** A clear representation of the directory and file structure, using a tree-like format: